Shoes01/gameattempt2/ROADMAP.md

 # BUG #
 Not moving spends no time, so the player may shoot indefinitely.
 APs need to be zeroed after the move phase.
-QUESTION: Why have ticks at all?
-The turn order shouldn't change, so speed should just be how many moves per turn a player can do.

 # TICKS PER TURN #
 Entities can't overload their turn.
 Their speed means "moves per turn", and will never go into the negatives.